ZONESTAR3D/Upgrade-kit-guide/HOTEND/E4 4-IN-1-OUT Non-Mixing Color Hotend/User_guide/readme.md

 :star2: Some 3d printers (e.g. Z9V5Pro) has a “Filament” Menu on LCD screen, please operate the LCD screen and use menu of “Prepare>>Preheat/Extruder/Unload” etc. to preheat the nozzle, choose extruder and unload filaments.

 ### 8. Slicing
-- For PrusaSlicer(recommended), please refer to [here](https://github.com/ZONESTAR3D/Slicing-Guide/tree/master/PrusaSlicer#6-slicing-muti-color-for-e4-hotend)
+- For PrusaSlicer(recommended), please refer to :point_right: [here](https://github.com/ZONESTAR3D/Slicing-Guide/tree/master/PrusaSlicer#6-slicing-muti-color-for-e4-hotend)
-- For Cura Slicer, please refer to [here]()
+- For Cura Slicer, please refer to :point_right: [here]()
+- For Simplify3d Slicer, please refer to :point_right: [here](https://github.com/ZONESTAR3D/Slicing-Guide/blob/master/Simplify3D/readme_Z9V5-E4hotend.md)

 ### 9. Maintain
 For some reason, it may happen that the filament is clogged inside the hot end and cannot be pulled out